Fragrant Sichuan Short Ribs | Cooking on the Big Green Egg | James Whetlor Cook Book

 PREPARE YOUR SHORT RIBS

-Mix the sauce ingredients together well and put to one side.
-Season the ribs all over with the salt, black pepper, chilli flakes and Sichuan pepper, rubbing them in.
-If you have the time, let the ribs marinate overnight in the fridge (bringing them back to room temperature to cook), but at a minimum an hour or so before cooking.
+Mix together all of the sauce ingredients and put to one side.
+Rub the ribs all over with the salt, black pepper, chilli flakes and Sichuan pepper.
+If you have time, let the ribs marinate overnight in the fridge (bringing them back to room temperature to cook), but at a minimum an hour or so before cooking.

 SET UP YOUR EGG

-Set up your EGG for Indirect cooking with the ConvEGGtor in the legs up position, and the Stainless Steel Grid on top.
-Your target temperature is between 125-135˚C.
+Set up your EGG for indirect cooking with the ConvEGGtor in the legs-up position topped with the Stainless Steel Grid.
+Your target temperature is 125˚C-135˚C.

 COOK YOUR SHORT RIBS